mdlacasse/Owl/README.md

 plan.setPension([0, 10], [65, 65])
 # Jack anticipates receiving social security of $28k at age 70, and Jill $25k at age 70 as well.
 plan.setSocialSecurity([28, 25], [70, 70])
-# We use a smile speding profile, with 60% needs for the survivor.
+# We use a smile spending profile, with 60% needs for the survivor.
 plan.setSpendingProfile('smile', 60)
 # We will reproduce the historical sequence of returns starting in year 1969.
 plan.setRates('historical', 1969)